 Code inspection levels represent roughly severity, with level one being critical and five a notice.
 Re-assign levels in the options dialog for Visual Assist.

-Levels vary in the user interface only by color.
-No other functionality is affected, with an exception for level five.
-Level five issues are dimmed, not underlined.
+Levels vary in the user interface only by color although level five issues are dimmed, not underlined, in the text editor.
+Level affects no other functionality.

 Quick fixes can be undone only in the text editor, even if fixes are applied from the tool window.
 For fixes applied to a group, one undo reverts all of the fixes.